CLI Reference

 memories edit abc123def456 --content "Updated rule text"Change type and tags:

-memories edit abc123def456 --type decision --tags "architecture,database"Behavior
+memories edit abc123def456 --type decision --tags "architecture,database"Add path scoping to an existing rule:

 - If no ID is provided and the terminal is interactive, an arrow-key selection picker is shown